-- 7.1 Slots in masonry are normally prepared by removing the mortar from masonry bed joints to avoid disfiguring the masonry.
-Remove all mortar in the bed joint, so that pressure exerted by a flatjack shall be directly against the surfaces of the masonry units. - 7.2 The plan geometry of the slot shall be similar to that of the flatjack being used.
-Plan dimensions of the prepared slot shall not exceed those of the flatjack by more than 1⁄2 in.
-(12 mm). - 7.3 Prepare rectangular slots into which rectangular flatjacks are to be inserted by drilling adjacent or overlapping holes (stitch drilling) and subsequently using a drill, bar, or tool to remove mortar and produce a slot of desired dimensions with smooth upper and lower surfaces.
-Other tools, such as oscillating blade grinders that can be reliably used to form rectangular slots in masonry mortar joints without damaging the surrounding masonry, are also permitted to be used. - 7.4 Prepare slots for circular and semi-rectangular flatjacks using circular saws of sufficient radius to provide the depth required (Fig. 1, dimension B).
+7.1 Slots in masonry are normally prepared by removing the mortar from masonry bed joints to avoid disfiguring the masonry.
+Remove all mortar in the bed joint, that is, pressure exerted by a flatjack shall be directly against the surfaces of the masonry units.

+7.2 The plan geometry of the slot shall be similar to that of the flatjack being used.
+Plan dimensions of the prepared slot shall not exceed those of the flatjack by more than $\frac{1}{2}$ in.
+(12 mm).
+Slots shall be parallel and aligned vertically, and shall be separated by not more than 1.5 times the length of the flatjack.

+7.3 Prepare rectangular slots into which rectangular flatjacks are to be inserted by drilling adjacent or overlapping holes (stitch drilling) and subsequently using a drill, bar, or tool to remove mortar and produce a slot of desired dimensions with smooth upper and lower surfaces.
+Other tools, such as oscillating blade grinders, that can be reliably used to form rectangular slots in masonry mortar joints without damaging the surrounding masonry are also permitted to be used.

+7.4 Prepare slots for circular and semi-rectangular flatjacks using circular saws of sufficient radius to provide the depth required (Fig. 2, dimension B).
 Use carbide or diamond tipped blades to remove all mortar from the slot.